 Given limited integrative literature on understanding African American risk for alcohol use and related problems, Dr. Zapolski developed a theoretical model for African American alcohol use that was recently published in Psychological Bulletin.
 Using this theoretical model and an ecological framework, Dr. Zapolski has expanded on her research to also understand risk/protective for marijuana use among African Americans.
 Specifically, she is examining the interactive effect of cultural variables (e.g., discrimination, racial socialization, racial identity) on physiological, individual level (e.g., personality, expectancies, perceptions of risk), interpersonal (e.g., parental/peer support, parent/peer substance use, drug use beliefs), and environmental (e.g., access to drugs, school support, neighborhood disorganization) factors to better understand drug choice, course of use and consequences among African American youth and young adult populations.

-Alia Rowe, BA is a 2nd year doctoral student in the PRISM lab.
+Alia Rowe, MS is a 4th year doctoral student in the PRISM lab.
 Alia’s research interests concern substance use among underrepresented and understudied populations.
 Specifically, she is interested in examining how interventions and prevention programming can be tailored to better serve individuals of various racial, ethnic and socio-economic backgrounds.
 She aims to address gaps in the literature concerning the treatment and prevention of substance use and dependence among vulnerable minority and young veteran populations.

-Richelle Clifton, BS is a 1st year doctoral student in the PRISM lab.
+Richelle Clifton, BS is a 3rd year doctoral student in the PRISM lab.
 Her research interests include examining how physical and psychological health are affected by race, sex, class, and positioning within culture and society.
 She is interested in contributing to the body of research that aims to reduce the disparities faced by youth, minorities, and other under-served populations through early assessment and intervention.
 In particular, Richelle aims to address gaps in the literature relating to stigmas and self-stigmas that minority populations face, and how these stigmas affect health and health beahvior.

-Ian Carson is a sophomore psychology major and honors college student at IUPUI.
+Ian Carson is a junior psychology major and honors college student at IUPUI.
 He is interested in diversity issues in clinical psychology, particularly how implicit bias affects different facets of psychotherapy and how cultural competency training can reduce the negative effects of this bias.
 He hopes to gain the analytical and procedural skills necessary to attend graduate school and become a clinical psychologist.